Ariel Rider Ebikes logo

 All articles

-When there are components on your bike that aren't working correctly the first thing to do is to inspect the cables for damage.
-Cable damage can cause many issues and finding that damage is often the first step in getting you back on your bike.
+When components on your electric motorized bike are not working correctly, the first troubleshooting step is to inspect the cables and electrical connections for damage.
+Identifying wire or pin damage is essential for diagnosing issues and getting you back on the road safely.

 Was this article helpful?